cagefigter/windows-reg-tweaks/Known Windows Issue.md

-﻿The following known issue are currently present in Windows 1803.
+﻿The following known issue are currently present in Windows 1803 (Spring Creators Update aka April Update).
 Before you submit any bug or feature request I expect that you read this document in order to get a short overview what is broken and what can be manually fixed or needs an update (file changes).

-The document is provides 'as it' and is not designed to explain every little 'fart' or possible issue, moreover it's to show quickly what are the 'urgent' things which are (as time of writing) considerable broken.
+The document is provides 'as it' and is not designed to explain every little 'fart', moreover it's designed to show quickly what are the 'urgent' things which are (as time of writing) considerable broken or needs a fix.

 The list is checked against:
 * Windows 10 1803 Ent.
 VL OEM.
-* Please don't ask for Home/Pro!
+* Please don't ask for Home/Pro versions!
 I give a rats-ass about those versions but feel free to submit something if you like.